-Supervised person may be actively engaged in other business or investment-related activities including Member, Board of Directors - Southwest Baltimore Charter School.
+Supervised person may be actively engaged in other business or investment-related activities including Advisor - Southwest Baltimore Charter School.

 Adviser has no supervised or management persons who receive an economic benefit from any entity other than a client for providing advisory services.